plkjln/hello-world/README.md

 Hi World!

 Palak here.
 I like building apps.
-Exploring new coding ways and learning simple approach for UI design and View creation for iOS/android applications.
+Exploring new coding ways and learning simple approach for application development.
+From UI design and View creation to easy data access in MySQL/MongoDB or Coredata for iOS/android applications.

-I love travelling and exploring placed, hiking and camping.
+I love travelling and exploring places, hiking and camping.
 I even blog about them, making customized itineraries with various suggestions for saty,food and things to do.

 Here, I am creating a series of repositories, some with different fundamentals of Swift and some with apps on Android.